A Warm and Wonderful Woman

 Driving Dorothy back from Charlottesville to Washington, for a stay with her brother, she began the oral history of the Smith family.
 Oh!
 How I wish I had a recorder!
 She was unfailingly complimentary – doting – about Doug, my husband to be.

 We visited occasionally over the years.
 She was one of our first house guests.
 Our visits were limited primarily by her bouts with rheumatoid arthritis and the Smith predisposition for privacy.
-While we were waiting for our son Will to arrive, we slipped down to Charlottesville, but Dorothy felt so bad she was unable to celebrate with us.
+While we were waiting for our son Will to arrive, we slipped down to Charlottesville.
+Unfortunately, Dorothy felt so bad she was unable to celebrate with us.

 Before she moved to California seeking better weather and to be closer to her brother Burck and his wife, Jane, she asked that Doug and I pick up a family heirloom – an enormous walnut wardrobe which collapses to a fraction of its dimensions when assembled.